 Interns will assist in an item-level inventory of the serials collection at the Abraham Lincoln Presidential Library.
 Cataloging item records will be created using the library's integrated library system for items missing from the catalog.
 Interns will contact publishers for missing issues and prepare serials to be sent to the bindery.
 Interns will also identify preservation neets.

-Interns in Oral History will perform a wide variety of administrative and IT related tasks in the processing of oral history interviews, to include managing an Access database used for tracking interviews, editing audio interviews, developing interview word lists, posting interviews on the department's database, and many other tasks.
-The intern will also conduct research on specific oral history subjects, develop study aids for interviewers on specific projects.
-Interns will become familiar with the entire oral history process, from interviewing to posting to archiving.
-Additionally, the intern will be asked to develop teacher lesson plans using interviews from the ALPLM Oral History collection.
-Intern will be asked to develop a teacher resource highlighting many of the women interviewed over the years.
+Interns in Oral History will perform a wide variety of administrative and IT related tasks in the processing of oral history interviews, to include creating excerpts from audio and video interviews, scanning photos and developing captions for the same, managing an Access database used for tracking interviews and many other tasks.
+Conduct research on specific oral history subjects, developing study aids for interviewers on specific projects.
+Interns will become familiar with the entire oral history process, from interviewing to archiving.
+Processing duties rely heavily on computer technology.
+As a separate Intern position, or in conjunction with the above, develop a Teacher Lesson Plan using interviews from the ALPL Oral History Collection.
+The proposed lesson plan title is "Women Trail Blazers."

 Please submit the following materials in your application package: